solita/solita.github.com/_posts/2018-05-15-A-Machine-Learning-Example-For-Business.md

 author: mikaelahonen
 excerpt: A practical example of predictive machine learning.
 Targeted for business people who want to harness machine learning for business but also understand how it actually works.
 tags:
-- machine learning
+- Machine learning
-- business
+- Business
-- predictive analytics
+- Predictive analytics
-- data science
+- Data science
 ---

 ## Introduction